About AAS

 Patron of Australian Alumni Singapore

-MESSAGE FROM HIS EXCELLENCY THE HON WILL HODGMAN
+MESSAGE FROM HIS EXCELLENCY HON ALLASTER COX

 Australian High Commissioner to Singapore